joseareia/spotify-cleaner/README.md

 > [!WARNING]
 > This method is a quick workaround, but it's not recommended for security reasons.
 Adding executable paths to `secure_path` should be done with caution.
 A safer approach would be to configure `luastatic` to be available system-wide without needing `sudo`.

 After the installation is completed you should have the `spotify-cleaner` usable system-wide and a new `cronjob` (that checks the cache size every five hours) created!
-After that, you can safely remove the cloned repository.
+After that, **you can safely remove both `tar` and the project repository downloaded.**

 ## Additional Configurations